pyepics/pyepics/doc/overview.rst

     * an :mod:`epics.wx` module that provides wxPython classes designed for use with Epics PVs.

+If you're looking to write quick scripts, using the :func:`caget` and :func:`caput`  functions is probably how you want to start.

-Most beginning users will probably want to create and use :class:`PV` objects provided by the :mod:`pv` module.
+Users looking to build larger-scale solutions recommended to use :class:`PV` objects provided by the :mod:`pv` module.
 The :class:`PV` class provides a Process Variable object that has both methods (including :meth:`get` and :meth:`put`) to read and change the PV, and attributes that are kept automatically synchronized with the remote channel.

 The lowest-level CA functionality is exposed in the :mod:`ca` and :mod:`dbr` module.
-While not necessarily intended for general use by beginners, this module does provide a fairly complete wrapping of the basic EPICS CA library.
-For people who have used CA from C or other languages, this module will be familiar and quite usable, if a little more verbose and C-like than using PV objects.
+While not necessary for most use, this module does provide a fairly complete wrapping of the basic EPICS CA library.
+For people who have used CA from C or other languages, this module should be familiar and quite usable, if a little more verbose and C-like than using PV objects.

 In addition, the `epics` package contains more specialized modules for Epics motors, alarms, a host of other *devices* (collections of PVs), and a